 Rezum in the UK

-Rezūm uses the natural energy stored in water vapor, or steam.
+Rezūm uses the natural energy stored in water vapour, or steam.
 It is a safe and effective treatment available to relieve symptoms associated with benign prostatic hyperplasia (BPH).
 The Rezūm System received CE Mark on 8th July 2013 and FDA clearance for use in the USA on 27th August 2015.
-Rezūm does not currently have NICE approval.
-When a procedure is not approved (and therefore there is no formal NICE guidance available), NICE recommends that:

 The North Hampshire Hospital is one of 5 centres in the UK that have been selected to start using this technology in the NHS.
-The data collected by these centres will be presented to NICE.
+The data collected by these centres was presented to NICE prior to the approval in August 2018.
+We hope that additional centres will start offering the treatment throughout the UK.
+To find out where Rezum is available in the UK, please visit www.rezum.co.uk

 Advantages of Rezum